jobergner/backent-cli/README.md

 and will omit children of elements that haven't updated (with the use of pointers)

+### preventing the developer from mistakes
+when returning slices in getter a new slice is created in order to prevent the user from manipulating the slice directly and therefore disturbing altering slices within the stateMachine's State or Patch

 ### TODO
 - figure out if parentage is necessary